 What does a workflow in Bridgit Bench look like?

 Lauren gives an overview of a common workflow in Bridgit Bench and the benefits of digitally transforming resource management.
-For a full tour of Bridgit Bench, register for one of our weekly walkthroughs here.

 Why invest during a global pandemic?